Letters of Administration

-If your relative has died leaving assets but without a valid Will or with a Will that doesn’t have an executor – perhaps the executor renounced Probate, is unable to execute the Will or an executor wasn’t nominated in the Will – then we say the decedent has died ‘intestate’.
+If your relative has died leaving assets but without a will, or with an invalid will – perhaps the executor renounced Probate, or an executor wasn’t nominated in the will – then we say the decedent has died ‘intestate’.

 The Supreme Court must now appoint an Administrator to handle the assets of the estate, file and pay taxes, address creditors’ claims and distribute funds and assets according to the law governing how estates are distributed.